-- 1.1.2 Paragraph 5.32 of the supporting text to policy ENV3: Good Design states that a SPD may be brought forward to aid developers and decision makers in bringing forward new development proposals founded on good design principles.
-This SPD therefore provides further guidance on good design in the Craven Local Plan area.
-In accordance with the above legal and NPPF definitions of SPDs, it adds further detail to help explain the objectives relating to the following policies of the Craven Local Plan (adopted November 2019).
-It explains ways in which applicants can seek to show, both pre-application and as part of their application, that their proposals for good design are able to satisfy the following key adopted local plan policies: - Policy ENV3: Good Design - Policy SD1: Presumption in favour of sustainable development - Policy SD2: Meeting the challenge of climate change.
+1.1.2 Paragraph 5.32 of the supporting text to policy ENV3: Good Design states that a SPD may be brought forward to aid developers and decision makers in bringing forward new development proposals founded on good design principles.
+This SPD therefore provides further guidance on how to achieve good design in the Craven Local Plan area.
+It cannot and does not introduce any new policy requirements.
+Rather, In accordance with the above legal and NPPF definitions of SPDs, it adds further detail to help explain the objectives relating to the following policies of the Craven Local Plan (adopted November 2019).
+It explains and provides information to assist applicants meet the requirements of each relevant policy criteria.
+This information is set out in Part 2 of this SPD.
+Part 3 provides guidance for applicants in their preparation of planning applications, emphasising the importance of early pre-application discussions with the Council.
+The SPD also sets out ways in which applicants can seek to show (both pre-application and as part of their application) that their proposals for good design are able to satisfy the following key adopted local plan policies: